miku3920/miku-web-app/README.md

 window.TelegramGameProxy = Telegram.Game.Proxy
 ```

-If you actually want to use all object on global scope, add these:
+If you want to use all of the objects in the global scope, you can add the following code:

 ```javascript
 window.Telegram = {